The precise tail behavior of the total progeny of a killed branching random walk: Proofs of the technical lemmas

-{ \bf Proof of Lemma \ref{lem:varphi-infinity}:} Firstly, note that there is nothing to prove in the subcritical case [since ${\mathscr R}(t) \equiv1$ by (\ref{def-Rt})].
-It remains to consider the critical case, thus $\varrho=\varrho_*$ and ${\mathscr R}(t)=t$ for all $t\ge 0$.
+\begin{pf*}{Proof of Lemma \ref{lemvarphi-infinity}} First, note that there is nothing to prove in the subcritical case [since ${\mathscr R}(t) \equiv1$ by (\ref{def-Rt})].
+It remains to consider the critical case, thus $\varrho=\varrho_*$ and ${\mathscr R}(t)=t$ for all $t\ge0$.
 For notational convenience, write

 Then